vinicius-gama/311_wk4_day2_node_mysql/README.md

 Write a SQL statement to DELETE FROM users WHERE first_name = req param first_name

+### Create a full Query

+- In your `getAllUsers` return all fields of all users including the fields of `usersContact` & `usersAddress`
+- In your `createUser` be sure that a complete user is created inluding all fields in `usersContact` & `usersAddress`

 ## Summary

 If all went according to plan we now have a full CRUD API that selects, inserts, updates and deletes from a SQL database.
 Great job!
 Take the time to start expanding on these concepts.